leezhengyishawn/leezhengyishawn/README.md

 <h2> Hobbies </h2>

 I'm also really, really into card games.
-If you have one cooking, I am more than willing to hear it out.
-Incidentally, I also like to cook.
-My cooking style is to pack as much umami and flavour into a dish until it induces a food-coma.

 I have achieved Legendary rank or equivalent in:
 - Hearthstone (Standard, Wild)